What are you looking for?

 This seems the obvious place to start, but using a search engine like Google will throw up a whole load of stuff that may not be relevant to your job search.

 That would take quite some time to work through.
 So you must refine your search.

 This is where keywords come into play.

 Using a specific search term or keywords based on your ideal role will help you narrow down the number of results that appear in your search engine.

 So, for example, using Personal Assistant role to Communications Director in London in Google will bring up jobs relevant to your specific search.

-There are thousands of websites dedicated to the recruitment, so again it is worthwhile being selective with the job boards that you use.
+There are thousands of websites dedicated to the recruitment, so it is worth being selective with the job boards you use.

 Ideally, you want to use a website that has roles specifically for assistants in your location and has roles within the industry that you want to work in.
 Most job boards will have filters that you can use to narrow your search.

-Most job boards will also let you set up an alert so that you receive an email whenever a new role is posted on their website.
+Most job boards will also let you set up an alert to receive an email whenever a new role is posted on their website.
 This is a great way to keep up to date with all of the latest posts.

 Do remember that with so many jobs posted on these websites, the roles can be filled pretty quickly, so it is worth following up with the recruitment agent specifically if you find your dream role.